Skip to main content

 ABANDONED

-• DRAFT: [optional] an ADR which is work in progress, not being ready for a general review.
-This is to present an early work and get an early feedback in a Draft Pull Request form.
+• DRAFT: [optional] an ADR which is a work in progress, not being ready for a general review.
+This is to present an early work and get early feedback in a Draft Pull Request form.

 • ACCEPTED: ADR which will represent a currently implemented or to be implemented architecture design.